WHMCS/developer-docs/provisioning-modules/admin-dashboard-widgets.md

 }
 ```

-More information on the AbstractWidget class used in the above example can be found at http://docs.whmcs.com/classes/7.1/WHMCS/Module/AbstractWidget.html
+For more information on the `AbstractWidget` class, see [our class documentation](http://docs.whmcs.com/classes/7.1/WHMCS/Module/AbstractWidget.html).